atch2203/blog/src/content/blog/ledsticks.md

 ![altText](@assets/images/ledsticks/finalpair.jpg)

 And that brings us to where I am today.
-I still have plans to make them better, since the drag/air resistance still feels off compared to normal sundia sticks.

 <video style="margin: auto;" width="50%" autoplay muted controls>
   <source src="/blog/assets/poi.mp4" type="video/mp4">
 </video>

+## So what next?
+I still have plans to make them better, since the drag/air resistance still feels off compared to normal sundia sticks.

 ## Side quest: rings
 While at practice, I noticed that some TASC members used plastic rings for their magforces.
 However, the rings only came with certain magforces from our Sundia USA dealer, so I decided to figure out how to 3d print our own.
 One thing led to another, and I ended up designing rings for magforces, evos, and falcons.
 To be honest, designing the patterns in the rings took longer than tuning them due to my bad graphic/artistic design skills.